 The Drama curriculum is designed to develop a wealth of skills which are vital for any career.
 All learning in drama happens within a group environment enabling pupils to work collaboratively, exchanging and discussing complex ideas with others.
 The performance aspect of drama is vital for building confidence, self-esteem and presentation skills which are a necessity for future years.
 In addition, pupils are taught to constantly evaluate and improve their work – embedding an ethos of reflection, challenge and progress.
 The study of drama is not solely for the purpose of following a career in the industry, but more importantly to support the development of the imagination, social skills, self-belief and commitment to a creative process.
 For these reasons, commercial employers comment that they look very favourably on applications from those who have studied drama.

 Drama learning in Years 7 and 8 is based on developing basic Drama skills and practical exploration of ideas and themes, as well as teamwork skills and how to evaluate practical work.
 Pupils are introduced to a range of different styles and genres.
-Units of work include mime work, Studying Shakespeare, exploring modern play texts, devising drama that builds tension for an audience and physical theatre.
+Units of work include Introduction to Drama, Ancient Greek Theatre, Shakespeare, Building Tension for an Audience, Documentary Theatre and exploring modern play texts.
 Pupils are taught on a rotation with dance in Years 7 and 8.

 In Year 9 pupils have the ability to choose their subjects of study.
 As part of this mini-option process, pupils are offered Drama.
 In their weekly double Drama lesson, pupils are able to develop performance and group work skills in much more depth.
 We explore more challenging texts and sophisticated devising techniques and pupils regularly perform both scripted work and pieces of Drama they have devised for themselves.
 Year 9 Drama work is geared towards giving pupils a clear understanding of what studying Drama at GCSE would be like, and pupils will learn terminology and writing skills that are used when studying Drama at a higher level.

 Year 9 pupils are also offered Performing Arts which includes music, dance and drama taught on rotation.
 Pupils study musical theatre and the course involves pupils creating their own mini-musical.
-Performing Arts follows the Arts Award Bronze, so all pupils develop a portfolio of evidence as the course progresses and achieve a qualification for this year of study.
-It also gives pupils a clear idea of what studying Performing Arts BTEC would be like at Key Stage 4.
+Performing Arts pupils will develop a portfolio of evidence as the course progresses.
+This gives pupils a clear idea of what studying Performing Arts BTEC would be like at Key Stage 4.

 Component 1 – Written Exam (40%) We study the set play Blood Brothers in depth in preparation for the written exam, both practically and in written lessons.
 We also go to see live theatre performances; locally and in the West End, and as another aspect of the exam pupils write a live theatre review.
 Pupils also gain an understanding of the job roles that exist within a theatre, and different types of staging.